BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # Overview

-* Cucumber is a free tool for testing computer software.
+* Cucumber is a free and open-source tool that supports behavior-driven development (BDD) for software testing.
 It uses a language that is easy for everyone to understand, even if they don't know much about technology.
 With Cucumber, you can write tests that describe how the software should behave.
 This helps people like developers, testers, and others work together better.
-*  The language Cucumber uses is called Gherkin, and it uses words like "Given," "When," "Then," "And," and "But" to explain each step in a test.
+*  The language Cucumber uses is called Gherkin, and it uses keywords like "Given," "When," "Then," "And," and "But" to explain each step in a test.
 Cucumber is good for different types of teams because it lets everyone be part of creating and maintaining tests.
 *  The tests are written in a programming language like Ruby, and they can be connected to other testing tools.
 Cucumber helps make sure that the software does what it's supposed to do, and the tests can also be used as a type of living document to understand how the software works.

 #  Cucumber Framework